 \section{Applicability of the AI Act to the CDSS}

-We analyzed the \ac{cdss} in the context of the EU AI Act and establish whether the act is applicable to the case of the \ac{cdss} system.
-To do this, we need to answer three questions: \begin{itemize} \item Does the system fall within the legal scope?
-(Art.~2) \item Does the system fit the legal definition of an AI system?
-(Art.~3 (1)) \item Does the system need to be CE-marked?
-(Art.~6.) \end{itemize}
+As the first step of our overall analysis and as described in \Cref{sec:methodology:legal-analysis}, we analyze the \ac{cdss} in the context of the EU AI Act and establish whether the act is applicable to the case of the \ac{cdss} system.
+To do this, we need to answer three questions: \begin{itemize} \item Does the system fall within the legal scope? (\art{2}) \item Does the system fit the legal definition of an AI system? (\art{3 (1)}) \item Does the system need to be CE-marked? (\art{6}) \end{itemize}

-\textbf{Scope:} The AI Act has a number of clauses defining the scope of the regulation.
+\paragraph{Scope.} The AI Act has a number of clauses defining the scope of the regulation.
 For instance, it ``does not apply to any research, testing or development activity regarding AI systems or AI models prior to their being placed on the market or put into service'' or systems used in a purely personal, non-professional activity.
-After going through the scope as defined in Art.~2, our assessment is that the AI system under investigation is within scope of the AI Act as it is to be put into use in a clinical context.
+After going through the scope as defined in \art{2}, our assessment is that the AI system under investigation is within scope of the AI Act as it is to be put into use in a clinical context.

-\textbf{AI system:} An AI system in the AI Act is defined as ``a machine-based system that is designed to operate with varying levels of autonomy and that may exhibit adaptiveness after deployment, and that, for explicit or implicit objectives, infers, from the input it receives, how to generate outputs such as predictions, content, recommendations, or decisions that can influence physical or virtual environments''.

-A key concept here is \textit{infer} which can be done by machine-learning approaches but also through knowledge- or logic-based technologies.
+\paragraph{AI system.} An AI system in the AI Act is defined as ``a machine-based system that is designed to operate with varying levels of autonomy and that may exhibit adaptiveness after deployment, and that, for explicit or implicit objectives, infers, from the input it receives, how to generate outputs such as predictions, content, recommendations, or decisions that can influence physical or virtual environments''.
+A key concept is \textit{infer}, which can be done by machine-learning approaches but through knowledge- or logic-based technologies.
 However, ``systems that are based on the rules defined solely by natural persons to automatically execute operations'' should not be seen as AI systems (recital 12).
-Our assessment is that the AI system under investigation is within scope of the definition of AI system as it, from received input, generates a prediction that, if the clinician approves, will influence where and by who the patient will be treated.
+Our assessment is that the AI system investigated is within the scope of the definition of an AI system as it, from received input, generates a prediction that, if the clinician approves, will influence where and by whom the patient will be treated.